pratt-savi-810/pratt-savi-810-2018-10/projects/README.md

 ## Steps

 ### Downloading the Data
-1. Download the DEM for each Watershed.
-Create a list of URLs to download, one for each WMA (there are 20).
+1. To download the DEM for each watershed management area (WMA), first start by creating a list of URLs to download, one for each WMA (there are 20).
     * The URL is the same for each watershed except for its WMA ID# (eg. wma01, wma02,...wma20).
     * Use an if statement so those less than 10 have a leading zero.
     * Also download the NJ road networks shp file
+    * Utilize [download input data.py](https://github.com/pratt-savi-810/pratt-savi-810-2018-10/blob/jbagtas_project/projects/download%20input%20data.py) to accomplish this

     Excerpt from [download input data.py](https://github.com/pratt-savi-810/pratt-savi-810-2018-10/blob/jbagtas_project/projects/download%20input%20data.py)
     ```